Trading the Stock Market – Why Most Traders Fail

 We are told that knowledge is everything, but in the context of trading I believe it is the application of the correct knowledge that is everything.
 The streets are littered with wanna-be traders and in a bull market many are profitable mainly through sheer luck rather than good knowledge.
 Strong bull markets tend to hide mistakes in judgement and lack of knowledge, which is why I say that unless you have been trading the stock market successfully for more than two years, you cannot consider yourself a trader.

 Every week I am approached by people who want me to teach them how to trade, and most want it to be quick, easy and cheap.
 If that sounds like you, then probability suggests that you are part of the 90 per cent.
 Let's get real.
 Would you go to a doctor who has only watched some videos or attended a weekend workshop?
 Would you get your car serviced by someone who has done the same or would you allow your children to get on a bus if the driver has only read a book on how to drive?

-Gaining a university degree takes three or four years, or more, so you can get into your preferred profession.
+Gaining a university degree takes three to four years, or more, so you can get into your preferred profession.
 Similarly, trading the stock market is a business and those attempting to create that business need to treat it like a profession.
 Failing to give it this sought of respect is a major reason why most traders fail to make money when trading the stock market.
 To be an educated trader you need to combine a high level of knowledge with experience; otherwise, your probability of success over the longer term is very low.

 The psychology factors affecting your trading